 We do not execute trades for members.
 In fact, we have no control or access to trading accounts or the capital within.
 If you use a broker that provides an Autotrade service, they can execute trades on your behalf.
 For more information, visit our Autotrade Page.

-Our service is only $125.00/mo!
+Our service is only $135.00/mo!
 Sorry, we do not offer quarterly or annual rates.
 We do not have long term contracts and you may cancel at anytime.

 If, for any reason, you do not wish to participate in our service any longer, simply log in to the members' area and go to your account profile.
 A Cancel Subscription button is there and will be effective immediately once pressed.

-The hold time can be anywhere from 1 week to 4 weeks.
-It depends on when we see the right opportunity for a trade.
+The hold time can be anywhere from 1 day to 4 weeks.
+It depends on the market conditions and when we see the right opportunity for a trade.

 If all goes well, we don't have to close the trades at all.
-Instead, we wait for them to expire worthless.
+Instead, we wait for them to expire for a profit.
 When this happens, the positions are taken off the books and the premiums we collected become realized gains.
-Since we don't close the trades, we save on commission fees, increasing profit potential.
+Since we don't close the trades, we save on commission fees, increasing net profit.
 Of course, if things do go wrong, we buy back the positions to limit losses.
 If a position is doing great but we feel that recent news or economic data will jeopardize it, we will close the position to lock in a small profit and avoid the risk.

 Autotrade is a service that certain brokers provide for their clients.
 When given authorization, brokers can submit trades for their clients in their accounts.
 Please visit our Autotrade Page for more information including a list of brokers.